-Whether you want to stay in your relationship or leave, you are the best judge of your own safety.
-Having a safety plan is important no matter what you decide.
+Whether you want to stay in your relationship or leave, we understand that you are the best judge of your own safety.

 Our tips below may help you make your own safety plan, or call us on 1800 015 188 to discuss your options.

 Think about what you can do to keep you and your children safe, especially at times when you sense that the violence may be escalating.

 - Talk to neighbours that you know and trust, ask them to call 000 if they hear violence or abuse.

 - Contact trusted family and friends and set up a code word that you can text them in case you need them to call 000 on your behalf.